Administration of MIFEPREX and misoprostol for the termination of pregnancy is contraindicated in patients with any of the following conditions:

 Excessive uterine bleeding usually requires treatment by uterotonics, vasoconstrictor drugs, surgical uterine evacuation, administration of saline infusions, and/or blood transfusions.
 Because heavy bleeding requiring surgical uterine evacuation occurs in about 1% of patients, special care should be given to patients with hemostatic disorders, hypocoagulability, or severe anemia.

-Mifeprex is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the MIFEPREX REMS Program, because of the risks of serious complications.
-Notable requirements of the MIFEPREX REMS Program include the following:
+Mifeprex is available only through a restricted program under a REMS called the Mifepristone REMS Program, because of the risks of serious complications.
+Notable requirements of the Mifepristone REMS Program include the following:

 - Prescribers must be certified with the program by completing the Prescriber Agreement Form.